Tropical Storm Allison: Aftermath

 Within weeks of the disaster, President George W. Bush declared 75 counties in Texas, southern Louisiana, southern Mississippi, northwestern Florida, and southeastern Pennsylvania as disaster areas.
 The declarations allowed affected citizens to receive aid for temporary housing, emergency home repairs, and other serious disaster-related expenses.
 The Federal Emergency Management Agency (FEMA) also provided 75% for the cost of debris removal, emergency services related to the disaster, and repairing or replacing damaged public facilities, such as roads, bridges and utilities.

 A few weeks after Allison, FEMA opened six disaster recovery centers across southeast Texas, which provided recovery information to those who applied for disaster assistance.
 The American Red Cross and the Salvation Army opened 48 shelters at the peak of need for people driven from their homes, which served nearly 300,000 meals.
+After the extensive damage to Houston hospitals, the U. S. Public Health Service team set up a temporary hospital at the Houston Police Academy.
 The National Disaster Medical System deployed a temporary hospital to Houston with 88 professionals, aiding nearly 500 people.
+The team of 87 medical personnel served over 1,000 patients within two weeks of Allison's passage.
 Thirty-five volunteer services provided aid for the flood victims in Texas, including food, clothing, and volunteers to help repair the houses.
 After nearly 50,000 cars were flooded and ruined, many people attempted to sell the cars across the country without telling of the car's history.
+Many people took advantage of the flood victims, including fraudulent contractors and suppliers raising the price of goods more than is actually justified.
 Following the extreme flooding, a mosquito outbreak occurred, though FEMA provided aid to control the problem.
 By six months after the storm, around 120,000 Texas citizens applied for federal disaster aid, totaling to $1.05 billion (2001 USD).

 Like in Texas, a mosquito outbreak occurred in Louisiana.
 Only pesticides acceptable to the US Environmental Protection Agency and the US Fish and Wildlife Service were allowed to be used.
 FEMA officials warned homeowners of the dangers of floodwaters, including mold, mildew, and bacteria.
-By three months after the storm, just under 100,000 Louisiana citizens applied for federal aid, totaling to over $110 million (2001 USD, $143 million 2012 USD). $25 million (2001 USD, $32 million 2012 USD) of the total was for business loans, while an additional $8 million was for public assistance for communities and state agencies.
-More than 750 flood victims in Florida applied for governmental aid, totaling to $1.29 million (2001 USD, $1.5 million 2007 USD).
-In Pennsylvania, 1,670 flood victims applied for federal aid, totaling to $11.5 million (2001 USD, $14.3 million 2012 USD). $3.4 million (2001 USD, $4.4 million 2012 USD) of the total was to replace a SEPTA rail bridge over Sandy Run in Fort Washington.
+By three months after the storm, just under 100,000 Louisiana citizens applied for federal aid, totaling to over $110 million (2001 USD). $25 million (2001 USD) of the total was for business loans, while an additional $8 million was for public assistance for communities and state agencies.
+More than 750 flood victims in Florida applied for governmental aid, totaling to $1.29 million (2001 USD).
+In Pennsylvania, 1,670 flood victims applied for federal aid, totaling to $11.5 million (2001 USD). $3.4 million (2001 USD) of the total was to replace a SEPTA rail bridge over Sandy Run in Fort Washington.